 1. Black Box Testing: In black box testing, the tester has no prior knowledge of the system or network being tested.
 The tester has to discover the system or network’s vulnerabilities by probing and trying different attack vectors.

-2. White Box Testing: In white box testing, the tester has full access to the system or network being tested.
-The tester can use any available information to find vulnerabilities.
+2. White Box Testing: In white box testing, the tester has full access to the system or network being tested and can use any available information to find vulnerabilities.

-3. Gray Box Testing: In gray box testing, the tester has limited knowledge of the system or network being tested.
-The tester may have access to some information, such as login credentials or system architecture diagrams.
+3. Gray Box Testing: In gray box testing, the tester has limited knowledge of the system or network being tested but may have access to some information, such as login credentials or system architecture diagrams.

 Methodology of Penetration Testing